 The Company does not believe that inflation has had a material effect on its business, financial condition or results of operations to date.
-That said, if the Company's capital, development, operation or labour costs become subject to significant inflationary pressures over an extended period of time, as a result of the COVID-19 pandemic, geo-political events, including the war in Ukraine, or otherwise, the Company may not be able to fully offset such higher costs through corresponding increases in commodity prices and to the prices charged for services.
+That said, if the Company's capital, development, operation or labour costs become subject to significant inflationary pressures over an extended period of time, the Company may not be able to fully offset such higher costs through corresponding increases in commodity prices and the prices charged for services.
 Further, there can be no assurance that any governmental action to mitigate inflationary cycles will be taken or be effective.
-Governmental action, such as the imposition of higher interest rates or wage controls, may also negatively impact the Company's costs.
-Inflation, any governmental response thereto, or the Company's inability to offset inflationary effects may have a material adverse effect on the Company's business, results of operations, financial condition or value of its share price.
+Central banks have increased interest rates in response to inflation, and additional rate increases are expected.
+Governmental action, such as the imposition of higher interest rates or wage controls, may also negatively impact the Company's costs and magnify the impacts of other risks identified in this MD&A and in the Company's December 31, 2021, MD&A and AIF, including those relating to the Company's indebtedness, other financial risks and as set out under the heading "Risk Factors - Interest Rate Risk" in the 2021 AIF.
+Continued inflation, any governmental response thereto, or the Company's inability to offset inflationary effects may have a material adverse effect on the Company's business, results of operations, financial condition or value of its share price.